Tigranes III: Armenian kingship

 Tigranes III ruled as King of Armenia for 12 years.
 Although he reigned for a substantial period of time, little is known on his reign.
 His Armenian kingship brought peace, stability to Armenia in which peaceful relations between Rome and Armenia were maintained.

-Tigranes III was survived by two children from two different unnamed mothers: a son called Tigranes IV and a daughter, called Erato, who succeeded their father on the Armenian throne.
+Tigranes III was survived by two children from two different mothers whose names are unknown: a son called Tigranes IV and a daughter, called Erato, who succeeded their father on the Armenian throne.